luontola/territory-bro/docs/guide.md

 3. Download and install the latest [QGIS 3.x LTR (Long Term Release)](https://www.qgis.org/).
 This program will be used to edit the territory maps.

 4. Use QGIS to open your congregation's QGIS project file (from step 2).
 You should see a world map, and you can zoom to your city.
-If you can't see the map, zoom all the way out using the **View \| Zoom Full** action from the application menus.
+If you can't see the map, it could be because the map zoomed into a sea.
+Zoom all the way out using the **View \| Zoom Full** action from the application menus.

-After this the next steps are to draw your congregation's boundaries on the map and then start drawing individual territories.
+After this, the next steps are to draw your congregation's boundaries on the map, and then start drawing individual territories.

 ## Basic Concepts